DanielJimenezMorales/Network-Library/README.md

 # Network-Library
 A Network Library for competitive realtime multiplayer games.

+>_**NOTE:** Beginning January 1st, 2026, no further updates will be publicly released for this project in order to comply with my employer’s policies.
+I apologize for any inconvenience this may cause._

 This repository contains four different projects:
 1. Network library
 2. Demo game.
 [Docs](docs/demo_game/demo_game_index.md)